How Do Mallard Ducks Mate?

 Mallard ducks engage in mating activities during the spring and early summer months.
 The exact timing of the mating season can vary depending on geographical location and local environmental conditions.
 Factors such as day length, temperature, and food availability influence the onset of the mating season.

-ALSO READ: Do Squirrels Eat Duck Eggs?
+ALSO READ: Can You Eat Mallard Duck Eggs?

 Environmental Factors